Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 Based on historical patterns and current market dynamics, significant price drops are unlikely for Mexico matches.
 Here's why:

-Demand remains strong: With six months until the tournament, demand for Mexico matches shows no signs of softening.
+Demand remains strong: With the tournament now just days away, demand for Mexico matches shows no signs of softening.
 SeatPick data shows consistent ticket volumes with prices trending upward.

 No additional supply: The Estadio Azteca's capacity is fixed.
 Unlike American NFL stadiums that can sometimes expand seating, the Azteca is already at maximum configuration.